primitivefinance/arbiter/README.md

 Of course, the use cases of Anvil and the `RevmMiddleware` can be different.
 Anvil represents a more realistic environment with networking and mining, while the `RevmMiddleware` is simpler environment with the bare essentials to running stateful simulations.
+Anvil also mines blocks for each transaction, while the `RevmMiddleware` does not.
 We hope to improve our API to allow the end user to be able to interface with their own choice of EVM environment to suit what ever their needs may be!

 Please let us know if you find any issues with these benchmarks or if you have any suggestions on how to improve them!